Overview of NCSET

 for youth with disabilities to achieve successful

 futures.
-NCSET provides technical assistance
+During its OSEP-funded years, NCSET provided technical assistance

-and disseminates information focused on four
+and disseminated information focused on four

 major areas of national significance for youth